 How To Cure Shin Splints

-• Take an anti-inflammatory.
-Aspirin, ibuprofen, and similar type drugs will help with the pain and swelling.
+- Take an anti-inflammatory.
+Aspirin, ibuprofen, naproxen, and similar type drugs will help with the pain and swelling.
 Just be aware these drugs do have side effects and should be used in moderation.

-• Use orthotics in your shoes to support your arches.
-In a lot of cases, shin splints are caused by incorrect alignment of the foot like Collapsing Archeshow to cure shin splints.
+- Use orthotics or an arch support in your shoes to support your arches.
+In a lot of cases, shin splints are caused by incorrect alignment of the foot like Collapsing Arches.

 How Do I Know When My Shin Splints Are Cured?